-No bike had proved to be more exciting or cutting-edge and it was an instant sales success – inspiring a generation of head-banging, sportsbike-crazed Brits that enjoyed nothing more than a high-octane thrash of a weekend.
+No bike had proved to be more exciting or cutting-edge and it was an instant sales success – inspiring a generation of head-banging, sportsbike-crazed Brits who enjoyed nothing more than a high-octane thrash of a weekend.
 It also claimed the 1984 Production class win at the Isle of Man TT, ridden by Geoff Johnson.

-In 2007, Kawasaki dropped the all-rounder appeal and again went in pursuit of track mastery.
+In 2007, Kawasaki dropped the all-rounder appeal and went in pursuit of track mastery.
 In MCN’s supersport group test of that year, the ZX-6R produced a measured 109.61bhp at the back wheel – making it the most powerful bike of the crop.
 Combined with superb brakes and suspension, the bike was a racer in road trim and stamped the firm’s authority on the class once again.

 For those of a more track-orientated disposition, Kawasaki also launched the ZX-7RR in 1996 – a limited edition race homologation version with a stiffer frame, flatside carbs, close ratio gearbox and single seat.

 - Engine: 748cc, inline four

 - Max power: 123bhp

 - Seat height: 790mm

 - Top speed: 165mph